katemayo/js-dc-8/02-data_and_operators/readme.md

 We declare new variables in JavaScript using the [`let`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) keyword.

-If you declare a letiable without assigning a value to it, its type will be `undefined.`s
+If you declare a variable without assigning a value to it, its type will be `undefined.`s

 ```javascript
 let a;
 => undefined
 ```

-Let’s try assigning a value to letiable:
+Let’s try assigning a value to variable:

 ```javascript
 let name = "Alex";